Lucarus/HoneycompPlacer/README.md

 If your comps are not 90px high (set in the Skin itself, not the image height) you will need to change that in the Script, same goes for the width.

 ## Editing Rainmeter.ini
-In order to use the Script and apply it to your Skins you need to add an extra option to each Skin that should be placed by my script.
+In order to use the Script and apply it to your Skins you need to add an extra option to each Skin that is supposed to be placed by my script.
 The name of the option can be configured in the Script and the value needs to be a number.
 This number is later used to create groups so you can have multiple comps.
 ``` ini